golemfactory/webcomputing/server/README.md

 All task data, input files and resulting files, are stored in `server/task` directory.
 They are not being removed.
 They will be in the future.

 Tasks statuses are in memory.
 So at the moment, tasks are lost when the server is restarted.

+`hello-wasi.wasm` is an examplary wasm binary for a task.

+Tested with `1.46` rust.